-Author and producer Geoffrey Littlefield and author, columnist, and teacher Michael Shevack will join us, plus we’ll replay our December 2012 conversation with Charles Grodin, this weekend on TV CONFIDENTIAL, airing May 28-30 at the following times and venues:
+Author and producer Geoffrey Littlefield and author, columnist, and teacher Michael Shevack will join us, plus we’ll replay our December 2012 conversation with Charles Grodin this weekend as part of a special edition of TV CONFIDENTIAL.
+Airing Mar.
+11-13 at the following times and venues:

 San Francisco, CA